mialkin/docs/design/ddd.md

 ## Terminology

+## Domain

+A **domain** can refer to both the entire domain of the business, as well as just one core or supporting area of it.
+When referring to just one area of the business we will use words *core domain*, *subdomain*, and the like.

+## Subdomain

+Almost every software domain has multiple **subdomains**.

+If it models some aspect of the business that is essential, yet not *core*, it is a **supporting subdomain**.

+The business creates a Supporting Subdomain because it is somewhat specialized.
+Otherwise, if it captures nothing special to the business, yet is required for the overall business solution, it is a Generic Subdomain.
+Being Supporting or Generic doesn’t mean unimportant.
+These kinds of Subdomains are important to the success of the business, yet there is no need for the business to excel in these areas.
+It’s the Core Domain that requires excellence in implementation, since it will provide distinct advantages to the business.

+### Domain model

+A **domain model** is a software model of the very specific business domain you are working in.

 ### Bounded context

 A **bounded context** is a conceptual boundary where a domain model is applicable.
 It provides a context for the *ubiquitous language* that is spoken by the team and expressed in its carefully designed software model.